Did God Really Give Rock & Roll To You?

 Though early white artists have been accused of profiteering on the work of black artists, their ability to break down musical boundaries eventually did give black artists access to traditionally white-only radio stations and record stores.

-In an oddly symmetrical direction, Gospel artist Pa Staples brought an electric guitar into the world of Gospel music.
-Over the next three decades, his family band broke other barriers between Gospel and Rock, as the Staple Singers received "top-40" recognition with songs such as "Respect Yourself" and "I'll Take You There."
+In an oddly symmetrical direction, Gospel artists Rosetta Tharpe and Pa Staples brought electric guitars into the world of Gospel music.
+Rosetta Tharpe’s lead guitar playing heavily influenced Chuck Berry, and her “boogie-woogie” Gospel performances have given her the nickname “the mother of Rock and Roll.”
+Pa Staples’ family band broke other barriers between Gospel and Rock, as the Staple Singers received "top-40" recognition with songs such as "Respect Yourself" and "I'll Take You There."

 Gospel and Folk